 Of the two cameras under consideration, the Canon RP features a full frame sensor and the Leica S Typ 006 a medium format sensor.
 The sensor area in the S Typ 006 is 57 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 0.8.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-With 37.5MP, the S Typ 006 offers a higher resolution than the Canon RP (26.2MP), but the S Typ 006 nevertheless has larger individual pixels (pixel pitch of 6.00μm versus 5.74μm for the Canon RP) due to its larger sensor.
-However, the Canon RP is a much more recent model (by 6 years and 4 months) than the S Typ 006, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
+With 37.5MP, the S Typ 006 offers a higher resolution than the RP (26MP), but the S Typ 006 nevertheless has larger individual pixels (pixel pitch of 6.00μm versus 5.76μm for the RP) due to its larger sensor.
+However, the RP is a much more recent model (by 6 years and 4 months) than the S Typ 006, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the S Typ 006 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The resolution advantage of the Leica S Typ 006 implies greater flexibility for cropping images or the possibility to print larger pictures.
 The maximum print size of the S Typ 006 for good quality output (200 dots per inch) amounts to 37.5 x 25 inches or 95.3 x 63.5 cm, for very good quality (250 dpi) 30 x 20 inches or 76.2 x 50.8 cm, and for excellent quality (300 dpi) 25 x 16.7 inches or 63.5 x 42.3 cm.
 The corresponding values for the Canon RP are 31.2 x 20.8 inches or 79.2 x 52.8 cm for good quality, 25 x 16.6 inches or 63.4 x 42.3 cm for very good quality, and 20.8 x 13.9 inches or 52.8 x 35.2 cm for excellent quality prints.